ansys/ansys-sphinx-theme/doc/source/examples.rst

 Examples
 ########

-This show how the different extensions and documentation components are rendered in the ``ansys-sphinx-theme``.
+This section provides examples that show how the Ansys Sphinx Theme renders different Sphinx extensions and documentation components.

 Sphinx extensions
 =================

-These examples show how the different sphinx extensions are rendered in the ``ansys-sphinx-theme``.
+These examples show how the Ansys Sphinx Theme renders different Sphinx extensions.

 .. grid:: 2
    :gutter: 2 2 3 4